 This month, we asked our chefs to come up with some summer pie recipe ideas: What are you excited about?
 What are you dishing out not only in their restaurants but also in your home kitchens?
 The response was overwhelmingly, well… blue.

-Wildfire Chef Joe Decker, Beatrix Chef Yasmin Gutierrez and Joe’s Seafood, Prime Steak and Stone Crab Chef Nate Henssler all came back to us with some seasonal riffs on blueberry pies.
+Wildfire Chef Joe Decker and Joe’s Seafood, Prime Steak and Stone Crab Chef Justin Diglia all came back to us with some seasonal riffs on blueberry pies.

 Let’s be honest, a home “cook” and a home “baker” sometimes require two different skill sets.
-Chef Decker and Chef Gutierrez gave us some pie-making hacks so you can rest assured your pie will look (and taste) like it came from a restaurant kitchen.
+Chef Decker gave us some pie-making hacks so you can rest assured your pie will look (and taste) like it came from a restaurant kitchen.

 - When making dough and pie, make sure everything is measured out accurately.